Wal Handley: Aviation and war service

 Handley was buried at Yardley Cemetery, Birmingham.

-Final Tributes
+Final tributes

-There were many tributes paid him after his death.
+There were many tributes paid to Handley after his death.
 Ixion wrote, 'we have had great riders who were erratic, and others who were clumsy.
 But Handley was always visibly superb.
 Walter was one of our greatest aces.'
 He was the first rider to be commemorated in two places on the TT course.
 There is 'Handley's Cottage' so named because here on the S bend near the 12th milestone he had his first high speed crash on the fourth lap of the 1932 Senior TT.
 This happened when he was in third place chasing the all-conquering Norton's.
 The other place is the Memorial Seat at the top of Alexander Drive in Douglas, near the Quarter Bridge Road.
 The inscription reads: